-To identify Gifted and Talented students, including those from diverse racial, socioeconomic, linguistic, and cultural backgrounds, and provide high-quality differentiated opportunities for learning that meet students' particular abilities and talents.
+To identify Gifted and Talented students, including those from diverse racial, socioeconomic, linguistic, and cultural backgrounds, and provide high-quality differentiated opportunities for learning that meet students' unique abilities and talents.

 The philosophy of Gifted/Talented Programs is integrally connected to the District’s mission for all students:

--Gifted and talented students are atypical learners who require specialized learning experiences beyond the regular curriculum to ensure success.
+- Gifted and talented students are atypical learners who require specialized learning experience beyond the regular curriculum to ensure success.

 LAUSD Board of Education has adopted a plan for Gifted and Talented Education (GATE), which includes District policies and procedures for identifying gifted learners in seven categories: Intellectual Ability, High Achievement, Specific Academic Ability, Visual Arts, Performing Arts, Creative Ability, and Leadership Ability.
-The District’s policies and procedures for gifted/talented identification are in accordance with California State requirements and the District’s agreement with the Office for Civil Rights.
+The District’s policies and procedures for gifted/talented identification are in accordance with California State requirements.
 For more information click here.

 Programs are offered to students who require an environment which encourages extremely high levels of abstract thinking, motivation, interest, achievement, peer interaction, and a radically accelerated pace of learning.
 Acceptance is based on eligibility criteria, availability of space, and any specific conditions unique to the school.
 The following lists the program opportunities: Resident School GATE Program, Schools for Advanced Studies, Magnet Programs, Honors and Advanced Placement classes, and the Conservatory of Fine Arts.
 For more information click here.